jhauf/FitPop/README.md

 ### Background

 FitPop is an iOS music fitness app build with React Native.
-It syncs the motivational guidance of a personal trainer with the perfect playlist to deliver an elevated, on-demand audio fitness experience.
+It syncs your type of workout with the perfect playlist to deliver an elevated, on-demand audio fitness experience.

 ### Functionality & MVP

 With this app, users will be able to:

-- [ ] Listen to playlist synced with workout audio on iPhone
+- [ ] Listen to playlist based on their workout type
+- [ ] Filter workouts by category
 - [ ] Start, stop, pause and turn up/down music
 - [ ] Play audio in the background if off app page
-- [ ] Filter workouts by category

 ### Wireframes